Madison Bumgarner: Appearances outside of baseball

 Bumgarner has appeared on television as a guest on The Tonight Show Starring Jimmy Fallon.
 In episode 154 during season 1, he gave Jimmy Fallon MadBum underwear.
 Bumgarner has endorsement deals with Carhartt and Ford and has appeared in television commercials for both.

+On July 7, 2015, singer and musician Tim Hall, who knows Bumgarner's father and coached Bumgarner as a child, dedicated a song to him called "Outlaw Southpaw."
+Hall, inspired by Bumgarner's 2014 postseason and World Series heroics, posted it on YouTube with his country band Tim Hall and Buffalo Country.

+Bumgarner's article All In a Day's Work was published on April 6, 2016, on The Players' Tribune.
 On February 23, 2020, Bumgarner revealed in an interview for The Athletic that he has competed in rodeo events as a team roper under the alias Mason Saunders, combining a shortened version of his first name with his wife's maiden name.
 He said that he had been roping since his mid-teens—long enough that "it's part of who you are"—and he has been discreetly competing in rodeos for some time, including during his MLB career.
 Bumgarner, who added that he was frequently recognized at rodeo events, won over $26,000 in a competition in Wickenburg, Arizona about two weeks before he signed his Diamondbacks contract, and said that he may pursue roping more seriously after the end of his MLB career.
+He has a section on his Baseball Reference page titled Team-Roping Rodeo Competition Winnings.
+The Arizona Diamondbacks and their executive vice president and General Manager Mike Hazen were not aware of Bumgarner's other interests until the story was published.